GEORGE MORL

 www.turnercontemporary.org

-Morl’s work is concerned with using seductive aesthetics of industrial and domestic materials to construct reproductions of psychological episodes and seeks to address the often disguised events of adolescence regarding themes such as autism, mental health, sexuality, gender identity, war and violence.
+Morl’s practice uses seductive industrial and domestic materials to construct representations of psychological episodes, addressing often hidden experiences of adolescence such as autism, mental health, sexuality, gender identity, and violence.

 Precious Boys#2, 2018, Installation View Turner Contemporary, Image © George Morl